Are you on the hunt for Oxbridge application tips?

 For English, prospective Oxbridge students must take the ELAT assessment which requires you to choose 2 passages from six, and write an essay comparing them.
 The university might also ask arts/humanities/social science applicants to submit several pieces of coursework or homework as more evidence of your ability.
 This will be done through your school or college.

-Some subjects have assessments that happen later, and some have no assessment – make sure you know which ones you need to do, when.
+Some subjects have assessments that happen later, and some have no assessment – one of the most important Oxbridge application tips to remember is make sure you know which ones you need to do, when.
 The information is available on the Oxford and Cambridge websites.

 What happens after my Oxbridge interview?

-If you attend an interview at Oxford or Cambridge, you will find out the decision in January.
+Followed all our Oxbridge application tips?
+If you get an interview at Oxford or Cambridge, you will find out the decision in January.
 You might receive an offer from your chosen college, from a pool college, or not be offered a place.
 We hope the process is positive and gives you some academic engagement even if you don’t get in.
 Remember that the majority of people who apply to Oxford and Cambridge sadly, won’t receive an offer.

 The university is more than happy to provide feedback about your application that might support a future application.
 You will receive feedback on your interview but also your whole application.